Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Main results and techniques

 In \cite{GGP12}, it is shown that the quotient branching law for Bessel models and Fourier-Jacobi models, follows from the corank one case.
 Some variants of those models, see Chen-Sun \cite{CSu15} and Y. Liu \cite[Section 1.4]{Li14}, are also now established in \cite[Section 5]{Ch22} by relating various models via BZ theory. \item The Langlands correspondence for GL has now been established by Laumon-Rapoport-Stuhler \cite{LRS93}, Harris-Taylor \cite{HT01}, Henniart \cite{He00} and Scholze \cite{Sc13} (also a recent geometric construction of Fargues-Scholze \cite{FS21}).
 The quotient branching law can be checked using the combinatorial formulation for strongly RdLi-commutative triple (Theorem \ref{thm combinatorial def}).

 More precisely, the cuspidal support between $\pi \in \mathrm{Irr}(G_{n+1})$ and $\pi'\in \mathrm{Irr}(G_n)$ reduces to check finitely many $\mathfrak m$ and $\mathfrak n$ for the relevance.
-Thus, our Theorem \ref{thm main branching} provides a finite deterministic algorithm to the quotient branching law.
+Thus, our Theorem \ref{thm main branching} provides a finite deterministic algorithm to the quotient branching law, and see \cite{CP25+} for some practical algorithms in computing derivatives and integrals.
 The proofs give hints on how to find a more effective algorithm for checking the relevance, and we plan to deal with that in the sequel. \end{itemize}